 Surgery After Weight Loss Las Vegas

 The significant weight loss that occurs through bariatric surgery can leave you with excess, baggy skin that hangs from your body, arms, and legs.
-Fortunately, advanced procedures for skin reduction and body contouring after weight loss are available in Las Vegas from Dr. Terrence Higgins and Dr. Michael Edwards to help you look as good as you feel.
-Both board-certified plastic surgeons have the training and experience required for post-weight loss plastic surgery.
+Fortunately, advanced procedures for skin reduction and body contouring after weight loss are available in Las Vegas from Dr. Terrence Higgins, Dr. Michael Edwards, and Dr. Andrew Silver to help you look as good as you feel.
+Our plastic surgeons have the training and experience required for post-weight loss plastic surgery.

 If you are considering completing your physical transformation through plastic surgery, request a consultation with one of our surgeons in Las Vegas to discuss options after your weight loss surgery.
 Or, you can call our office at

 702-822-2100 to schedule an appointment.

 Is Surgery After Weight Loss Right for Me?

 If you’ve undergone a surgical weight-loss procedure, such as lap band surgery, you may be disappointed by the leftover excess skin that drapes over your waist.
 That’s not unusual, and our surgeons can help improve your appearance with body contouring procedures tailored for your needs.
 If you’re considering surgery after weight loss, however, it’s important to be at a stable weight and in good physical health.

 It’s also important to understand both the possibilities and limitations of plastic surgery and have realistic expectations about your results.

 Post-weight loss plastic surgery often involves a combination of procedures to remove excess skin and improve your body’s tone and contour.
 Areas commonly improved include: